• Skip to primary navigation

 Do you have your Fourth of July plans in place yet?
 I do not.
 I have no idea what we’re doing except that we will be watching fireworks at some point, somewhere!

 Anyway, I can barely light a candle without freaking out, so I am not into my kids playing with sparklers and all that jazz.
 So . . .
-I made them some safe “firework wands” that GLOW IN THE DARK (allegedly . . . this is according to the label on the bottle of paint I used . . . we haven’t tried them in the dark yet)!
-Perfect for use during fireworks displays!
+I made them some safe ribbon wands (or “firework wands”) that GLOW IN THE DARK!
+Perfect for use while watching the fireworks displays!

 These were super easy to make and my kids are really excited about them!
 My daughter wants to “share them with all of her friends.”

-Once the dowels are dry, put an eye screw hook into the bottom of each dowel.
+Next, carefully screw one eye hook into the top of each dowel.

 Filed Under: Holiday, Patriotic